slinkp/practical-deep-learning-fastai/README.md

 In some cases, I just ran notebooks locally - when it worked (Not all of them did on macbook m1, see notes below).
+This is NOT necessary - I just felt like seeing what I could do on my very modest hardware!

 ## Lessons 1 (Getting Started) and 2 (Production)

 ### Installing fastbook / fastai on a Macbook Air M1 (2020)

 Various warnings about Mac not being supported by fastai et al.
-You could skip this and only run notebooks in the cloud (kaggle, colab, etc).
+You *definitely can* skip all this and only run the lesson notebooks in the cloud (kaggle, google colab, etc).

 As a starting point, I had:

 - Python 3.12 installed via homebrew
 - Python 3.13 likewise
-- I chose 3.12 for this as there seems to be a general recommendation to use one less than latest python for Pytorch et al?
+- I chose 3.12 for this course, as there seems to be a general recommendation to use one less than latest python for Pytorch et al?

-I use [direnv](https://direnv.net/) to manage all my directory-specific environment setup.
+I use [direnv](https://direnv.net/) a lot to manage all my directory-specific environment setup.
-You don't have to - you could manually use pyvenv, virtualenv, or whatever you like;
+You don't have to - you could manually use pyvenv, virtualenv, or whatever you like for python environments;
-with direnv, I just create this `.envrc` file in the directory where I clone this repo:
+this is just how I like to work on my projects.
+With direnv, I just create this `.envrc` file in the directory where I clone this repo:

 ```